-(a)The credit report must reflect that there has been no new subordinate financing placed on the subject property; (b) If the original credit report is >120-days aged, then an updated credit report aged <= 120-days is required; (c) If the verbal verification of employment is >120-days aged, then an updated verbal verification of employment is >120-days aged, then an updated verbal verification of employment aged <= 120 days is required for each borrower with qualifying income; (d) If the appraisal is >120-days aged but <=12-months aged, a recert of value aged <=120-days is allowed when the appraisal report is also provided; and if the appraisal is >12-months aged, then an updated appraisal is required. - Mortgage payment history reflecting all payments since closing must be submitted.
+(a) The credit report must reflect that there has been no new subordinate financing placed on the subject property; (b) If the original credit report is >120-days aged, then an updated credit report aged <= 120-days is required; (c) If the verbal verification of employment is >120-days aged, then an updated credit report aged <= 120-days is required; (c) If the verbal verification of employment aged <= 120-days aged, then an updated verbal verification of employment aged <= 120 days is required for each borrower with qualifying income; (d) If the appraisal is >120-days aged but <=12-months aged, a recert of value aged <=120-days is allowed when the appraisal report is also provided; and if the appraisal is >12-months aged, then an updated appraisal is required. - Mortgage payment history reflecting all payments since closing must be submitted.
 The credit report may not substitute for the detailed ever-to-date mortgage payment history; (b) 0x30 ever-to-date is required; and (c) there is no evidence that the loan is currently or has ever been in forbearance, modified, in workout, or in default - A copy of the note, closing disclosure (or HUD-1), mortgage deed of trust and insurance policy must be submitted - Additional documentation may also be required